Char-Hunt/Char-Hunt/README.md

 **FYI** is a home for us to connect.
 Let's chat!  -  **Contact Me for a Live Conversation.**

 **Char Hunt**
-Business developer, customer success advocate & InfoSec strategist striving to make an positive impact for everyday people.
+Business developer, customer success manager, and InfoSec advocate striving to make a positive impact for everyday people.
 Leading & scaling awareness.